lzcn/outfit-datasets/docs/index.rst

 Technically, the non-personalized outfit recommendation can be seen as personalized outfit recommendation where there is only one user.
 Suppose that an outfit consists of a set of :math:`n` items from different categories, e.g. :math:`\mathcal{O}=\{x_1, \ldots, x_n\}`.
 Each outfit is associated with a user index :math:`u`, where :math:`u\in\mathcal{U}=\{1, \ldots, m\}`.
-In the following sections, we defien the format of the dataset and show how to load the dataset.
+In the following sections, we define the format of the dataset and show how to load the dataset.

 Outfit tuple format
 ~~~~~~~~~~~~~~~~~~~
 We first define a list of items by ``item_list``, where ``item_list[i]`` is the list of items in the :math:`i`-th category.
 ``item_list[i]`` saves the key of each item for loading the features, and the each outfit is conveterd using the item index in it.
-Overall, we represent each item as the index in the corresponding cateogry and outfit with following format:
+Overall, we represent each item as the index in the corresponding category and outfit with following format:

 .. code-block::